-The College of Public Health moved into the completely renovated Cunz Hall in fall 2011.
+The College of Public Health in located in Cunz Hall, which was completely renovated in fall 2011.

 The building, which first opened in 1969 as the Dieter Cunz Hall of Languages, now offers state of the art spaces: